doganckaratas/OpenCI/README.md

 - Add appropriate readme file here
 - Add JavaDoc to source files
 - Provide good and clean API
+- Create Utilities folder and add build tools in it
 - ...

 ## Note 1: